revel/revel.github.io/manual/results.md

 ## Redirect

-A helper function is provided for generating redirects.
-It may be used in two ways and both return a `302 Temporary Redirect` HTTP status code..
+- A helper function is provided for generating [HTTP redirects](http://en.wikipedia.org/wiki/URL_redirection#HTTP_status_codes_3xx).
+- It may be used in two ways and both return a `302 Temporary Redirect` HTTP status code..

 ### Redirect to an action with no arguments: